bert-alpen/pkgbuild/README.md

 # pkgbuild
 A collection of PKGBUILD files for building various packages for ArchLinux (in various stages of maintenance).
+Packages are focused on building for armv7 devices.